couldbejake/spotify2mp3/README.md

 ## Troubleshooting

-If you are attempting to download an album, this will simply not work as this han't been implemented.
+If you are attempting to download an album, this will simply not work as this feature simply has not been implemented.

-As a solution, on Spotify on your computer, copy all songs from the chosen album into a playlist, and download from there 👍
+As a temporary solution, load Spotify on your computer, copy all songs from the chosen album into a playlist, and download from there.